-Open space resource
+Open space resources

-• Farm and agricultural conservation land

-The property is and historically has been used for cattle grazing.
+- Farm and agricultural conservation land - Although this category was not requested, the property is and historically has been used for cattle grazing.
 In order for the property to qualify for this category and enroll in PBRS, an approved farm management plan must be implemented.
-The owner must work with the King Conservation District to develop a farm management plan.
-Credit for this category is recommended dependent upon this plan being received by the department on or before October 31, 2018.
+The owners must work with the King Conservation District to develop a farm management plan.
+Credit for this category is recommended dependent upon this plan being received by the department on or before October 31, 2018. - Rural open space - To be eligible for this category a property must be located in the rural area and be enrolling at least 10 acres of native vegetation.
+Although the property is located in the rural area, the property contains less than ten acres of native vegetation and is almost entirely pasture.
+Credit for this category cannot be recommended.